luiscarch11/simple-feed-page/README.md

 ## Getting Started

-This project was devoloped using Flutter V2.0.5 and Dart 2.12.3 (null safety).
+**Please note that this project was developed using Android emulators for testing** This project was devoloped using Flutter V2.0.5 and Dart 2.12.3 (null safety).
 You'll need to install these versions to be able to execute the project.